 2. Lavender Oil

 Lavender Oil is extracted from the flowers of the Lavandula angustifolia plant by the technique of steam distillation.
 The oil itself contains different compounds such as camphor, linalool and eucalyptol.
 Lavender oil is said to be a powerhouse of antioxidants.
 It also has antimicrobial, anti-inflammatory, antibacterial and antiviral properties.
-Some of these properties make lavender oil great for skin care and massage as well.
+Some of these properties make lavender oil great for skincare and massage as well.
 Lavender oil aromatherapy is highly sought out as the scent of the oil helps one to relax.
 It also acts as an antidepressant and sedative, thus treating insomnia, stress and anxiety.

 3. Lemon Oil

 Lemon oil is extracted from lemon and is universally identified as a very fresh and clean scent.
 The zesty scent of the oil makes it a popular choice in household cleaners and soaps.
 However, lemon oil also has many beauty and health benefits.
 The oil is a powerful antiseptic and antibacterial agent.
 It can also be used as an astringent.
-One of the major components of lemon oil is D-limonene which is beneficial in diminishing wrinkles and fine lines, while promoting toned and healthy looking skin.
-When lemon oil is inhaled, the vapour acts as an antidepressant and instantly elevates one’s mood and is thus used in lemon oil aromatherapy.
+One of the major components of lemon oil is D-limonene which is beneficial in diminishing wrinkles and fine lines, while promoting toned and healthy-looking skin.
+When lemon oil is inhaled, the vapour acts as an antidepressant and instantly elevates one's mood and is thus used in lemon oil aromatherapy.

 4. Lemongrass Oil

 Lemongrass oil is extracted by the process of steam distillation from the lemongrass plant which is native to South India, Asia and Africa.
 The oil has a very pleasant, sweet and lemony scent and has been commonly used since time immemorial in the treatment of gastrointestinal issues.
 Lemongrass oil is antibacterial, antimicrobial, anti-fungal and anti-inflammatory.
 Its antifungal properties make lemongrass oil helpful for hair through the treatment of dandruff and promoting hair health.
-Consistent use of the oil has also shown potential to reduce the growth of benign and malignant tumours.
+Consistent use of the oil has also shown the potential to reduce the growth of benign and malignant tumours.

 6. Tea Tree Oil